 Ed: I don't think Alyssa's column was wrong at all in not counting Starbuck, as she isn't a true lead the way Walter White is on Breaking Bad or Tony Soprano is on The Sopranos, but yay for more praise for our girl.

-Title: this is the only place for me
+Fic: this is the only place for me (PG/K)

 Summary: "She is islanded in a peaceable, saltwater universe, alone, with only the splashing and the gulls and a pale moon low in the sky."